 You need to open an account with an electricity provider to start electricity service in France.
 EDF (Electricité de France) is the historic and largest electricity supplier in France, and is currently the only one to offer a dedicated English language customer service line, available at 09 69 36 63 83.
+It also used to offer a network of EDF Boutiques nationwide, but these shut down in 2019.
 You may, however, be able to reach English-speaking customer service agents with other suppliers, who also offer lower rates.
 Find out more about starting electricity service in France.

 As is the case for electricity, you need to open an account with a natural gas supplier in order to have gas service in France.
 Engie (formerly GDF Suez) is the largest natural gas supplier in France, and while it does have some English language customer support on its website, the company does not have a dedicated English-speaking customer service line.

 Are you looking to start natural gas service?
 Call Selectra's English speaking customer service helpline at +339 87 67 37 93 or ask for a free callback (Monday through Friday from 8:30 am to 8 pm, Saturday from 9 am to 6 pm) to open an account in your name with an alternate energy supplier at guaranteed savings compared to regulated rates

 You have a choice of operator throughout most of France, though homes in rural areas are still tied to the historical provider Orange (formerly France Telecom).
 Orange has a dedicated English-language customer service line at 09 69 36 39 00.

 You can also call Selectra at +339 77 55 72 27, or get a free callback (Monday to Friday from 9:30 am - 7:30 pm) to reach an English-speaking counsellor that will find a supplier and plan that meets your needs